 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-These phone calls are a lot more costly than regular phone calls.
+These phone calls are a lot more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but inmates should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the jail rules, an inmate’s ability to use the phone might get reduced or eliminated altogether.

 Phone Number: (225) 222-4413